 The speaking section of the IELTS exam tests your ability to speak ‘fluently’.
 In order to speak ‘fluent’ English and give yourself the best possible chance of scoring highly on the exam, we have been taking a closer look at mistakes many students make and how to avoid them in a special series of blogs.
 You can find part 1 here.

-If you need to improve your English ahead of studying in the UK, IELTS lessons in London and Manchester can help you raise your score quickly, with no registration fees and all your materials provided!
+If you need to improve your English ahead of studying in the UK, IELTS lessons in London can help you raise your score quickly, with no registration fees and all your materials provided.
 Get in touch with our Language Centre today and take a practice test to learn your current level.

 1. Speaking too formally